Matthew Johnson-Roberson: Career and research

 After completing his PhD, Johnson-Roberson held postdoctoral appointments at both the Australian Centre for Field Robotics and the Centre for Autonomous Systems (CAS) at KTH Royal Institute of Technology.
 Following his postdoctoral positions, he joined the University of Michigan College of Engineering in 2013 as a professor in the Naval Architecture and Marine Engineering department with a joint appointment in Computer Science and Engineering.
-Since January 2022 he serves as the sixth director of the Robotics Institute at Carnegie Mellon University.
+From January 2022 through April 2025 he served as the sixth director of the Robotics Institute at Carnegie Mellon University.
+On 1 May 2025 he became the inaugural Dean of the College of Connected Computing at Vanderbilt University.

 Johnson-Roberson's research interests center around autonomous vehicles, including both underwater and ground vehicles.
 This focus leads to publications in Computer vision, Control theory and Artificial intelligence.
 At Michigan, Johnson-Roberson founded the DROP (Deep Robot Optical Perception) Lab, which conducts research to advance perception capabilities for autonomous systems operating in dynamic environments, especially in the areas of 3D reconstruction, segmentation, data mining, and visualization.
 This research aims to enable scientists to remotely access scientific sites through abstractions and reconstructions.
 Johnson-Roberson also co-directs the UM Ford Center for Autonomous Vehicles (FCAV), which researches technologies for autonomous driving.

-In addition to his academic work, Johnson-Roberson also co-founded and serves as the CTO of Refraction AI, a start-up focused on providing autonomous last-mile delivery solutions.
+In addition to his academic work, Johnson-Roberson also co-founded and serves as the CTO of Refraction AI, a start-up focused on providing autonomous last-mile delivery.
 Refraction began a pilot delivery program with their REV-1 autonomous vehicle in Ann Arbor, Michigan in 2020 to deliver takeout and groceries.